The Law Office of Michael P. Downing, P.C.

 About Michael P. Downing

-Attorney Downing developed his passion for being a family law attorney when he endured the hardship of divorce himself in 2008.
-Mike often claims, “I have become the divorce attorney that I wish I had when I went through such an awful experience.”
-Mike’s law firm specializes in contested and uncontested divorces, child custody, child support, alimony matters, and modifications and contempt actions in the Probate and Family Courts of Massachusetts and New Hampshire.
+Moreover, Attorney Downing brings a special passion to his practice when representing Family Law clients.
+Mike does not hide the fact that he was divorced in 2008 and survived the horrible rigors of that process.
+He often claims, “I have become the divorce attorney that I wish I had when I went through such an awful experience.”
+Mike’s law firm specializes in contested and uncontested divorces, child custody & child support matters, alimony matters, modifications & contempt actions, in the Probate and Family Courts of Massachusetts and New Hampshire.

-Mike enjoys Atkinson, New Hampshire, where he lives with his wife Anne and their four sons.
+Attorney Downing calls Atkinson, New Hampshire his home, where he lives with his wife Anne, and has raised their four sons (now adult).
 Mike credits his happiness and success to his steadfast commitment to family and his ‘no quit’ mentality.
 He brings this same energy and passion into his law practice daily, as he zealously advocates for his clients.

 Contact Us about Your Case